 Meymand village

-In every province of Iran, there are villages that attract visitors from all over the world due to their prominent features.
+There are many villages in Iran that attract visitors from all over the world due to their prominent features.
 Kerman province is no exception to this rule and has introduced one of its amazing villages to the world.

 Meymand village is located in Kerman province, 38 km away from Shahr Babak city, at an altitude of 2240 meters above sea level.
 The area of the village is about 420 km.
-This village is also known as rocky village due to the presence of many rocks in its mountains that have been dug by inhabitants.
+Meymand is also known as rocky village due to the presence of many rocks in its mountains that have been dug by inhabitants.
+This ancient village, inhabited for over 2,000 years, exemplifies a way of life that has adapted to Iran’s harsh, arid climate.
+It is known for its hand-carved cave dwellings, hewn from the surrounding mountains, which have served as homes, storage spaces, and shelters for livestock for centuries.

 The name Meymand consists of two words Mey (wine) and Mand (drunk).
 The villagers tell different stories for this naming.
 According to heart-to-heart stories, the villagers began digging holes in the rock after drinking and getting drunk.
 But some people believe that Meymand is Meymanat meaning happiness.